Written by: Keith Tully

 The situation makes February 28th 2018 a particularly dark day for Britain’s retail sector and puts close to 5,500 jobs across both businesses in serious jeopardy.

 Toys R Us, which employs around 3,000 people nationwide, agreed a rescue deal with its creditors in late December but recently received demands for payment of a £15 million VAT bill from HMRC.

-That very sizable tax bill and poor sales in recent weeks added to the challenges facing Toys R Us, whose administrators have said they will commence an “orderly wind down” of the business in the UK.
+That very sizeable tax bill and poor sales in recent weeks added to the challenges facing Toys R Us, whose administrators have said they will commence an “orderly wind down” of the business in the UK.

 However, for now at least 105 Toys R Us stores around the country will remain open and operational.

 “Whilst this process is likely to affect many Toys R Us staff, whether some or all of the stores will close remains to be decided,” explained Simon Thomas, one of the appointed administrators.

 Mr Thomas noted that some of Toys R Us’ smaller and more interactive stores have been outperforming others that were first opened several decades ago.